 2. Employee engagement.

-In a VUCA environment (volatility, uncertainty, complexity, and ambiguity) such as the one we are living in, agility takes on a special role.
-The people area works together with all business departments, is aware of their reality, and acts as a promoter of change.
-Defining an objective, a vision for the future, and a common strategy will help the transformation that the company needs.
-For this purpose, communication will play a key role and in a pandemic environment, it becomes even more relevant.
-Having tools that facilitate online communication and create continuous feedback will help foster an active culture.
+In a VUCA environment such as the one we are living in, agility takes on a special role.
+The people area works together with all business departments, is aware of their reality and acts as a driver of change.
+Defining an objective, a vision for the future and a common strategy will help the transformation that the company needs.
+For this, communication will play a key role and in a pandemic environment it becomes even more relevant.
+Having tools that facilitate online communication and create continuous feedback will help foster an agile culture.

-4. Big Data, a strategic partner in decision making.
+4. Data analysis or Big Data, a strategic ally in decision-making.

-- For example, it can predict which employees are most likely to stay or not to stay with the company.
+- For example, a prediction could be made of which employees are most likely to stay or not to stay with the company.

-- You could also analyse what kind of training will be the most successful.
+- One could also analyse which type of training will be more successful.

-- Or even future recruitment needs could be identified based on recruitment trends.
+- Alternatively, future selection needs could be identified based on recruitment trends.

-The future of people’s work is about the evolution of the Human Resources role.
-Whether the people department moves from being an operational department to a strategic department depends on multiple factors such as culture, leadership, and openness to change.
+The future of people work depends on the evolution of the HR role.
+Whether the people department moves from being an operational department to a strategic department depends on multiple factors such as culture, leadership and openness to change.

 "The ultimate goal of digital transformation is to create memorable user experiences." - Joana Sanchez, President of Incipy & Inesdi Digital Business School.